ionide/FsAutoComplete/README.md

 [![NuGet version (FsAutoComplete)](https://img.shields.io/nuget/v/FsAutoComplete.svg?style=flat-square)](https://www.nuget.org/packages/FsAutoComplete/)

 The `FsAutoComplete` project (`FSAC`) provides a backend service for rich editing or intellisense features for editors.

-It can be hosted using the Language Server Protocol.
+It is implementing the Language Server Protocol.

 Currently, it is used by the following extensions: